 Benefits for Carers

-Below is an overview of benefits available to unpaid carers.
-For more information or to find out if you are entitled to any of them please contact the Welfare Rights Team on welfarerights@pkc.gov.uk or call them on 01738 476900 (Option 1).
-You may also contact our Adult Carers Support Workers for more information or guidance on your financial maximisation on 01738 567076.
+Below is an overview of benefits, with links, available to unpaid carers.
+For more information, or to find out if you may be eligible for any of these, please contact the Welfare Rights Team on welfarerights@pkc.gov.uk or call them on 01738 476900 (Option 1).
+A welfare rights referral can be made on your behalf by an Adult Carers support worker, please contact 01738 567076, option 2 or email carershubadmin@pkavs.org.uk.

 Carer’s Allowance

-The main state benefit that carers can apply for is Carer’s Allowance – this is the only benefit specifically for carers, however not all carers will qualify for this benefit.
-You don’t have to be living with the person you care for or related to them but there are some conditions attached to this benefit, including:
+The main state benefit which carers can apply for is the Carer’s Allowance.
+This is the only benefit specifically for carers, however, not all carers will qualify for it .
+You do not have to be living with the cared for person, or be related to them, but there are conditions attached to this benefit.

 Carer’s Allowance Supplement

 Carer’s Allowance Supplement (CAS) is an additional payment paid by Social Security Scotland to those being paid Carer’s Allowance.
-CAS is paid twice a year.
-There is no application process.
 The payments will be paid automatically via the same method as your Carer’s Allowance.
-There are two qualifying dates on which Carer’s Allowance must have been paid, further information can be found on the Scottish Government website.
+For further information please use the below link

 Young Carer Grant

-The Young Carer Grant is a new yearly cash payment of £300 for 16-18 year olds which carers can spend as they choose.
-Young carers can claim if they are at school, in further education, employed or unemployed and may be eligible if they meet all of the following criteria:
+The Young Carer Grant is a new yearly cash payment for 16 -18 year olds which carers can spend as they choose.
+Young carers can claim if they are at school, in further education, employed or unemployed, please follow the link below for more information.

-For more information about PIP please visit – www.pkc.gov.uk/pip
+For more information about ADP please use the below link

 Disability Living Allowance for children (DLA)